jowo-io/next-auth-nostr-provider/README_TODO.md

 - add `auto` color scheme that uses browsers dark/light settings
 - add jest tests for all utils
 - cancel inflight api requests if hook unmounts
+- add new "about description" to github description

 ### Readme

 - explain the flow / add a diagram showing user/api/wallet flow.
-- improve the basic description in the About section
 - add info about deterministic generation of image and name
 - carefully scan for errors and typos